willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 You can re-run the learning experience by following the [re-run steps](learn-mixed-reality.md#how-do-i-re-run-the-learning-experience).

+## Boundary questions and setup

+### What's a boundary, and why should I create one?

+A boundary defines the area in which you can move around while you're wearing your Windows Mixed Reality immersive headset.
+Because you can't see your surroundings while you're using your headset, it's important to create a boundary to help you avoid obstacles.
+The boundary looks like a white outline inside mixed reality and appears when you come close to it.
+When you see it, slow your movements, and avoid crossing the boundary or extending your limbs beyond it.

+The area inside the boundary should be free of furniture, low-hanging light fixtures, ceiling fans, etc. so you won't bump into or trip over anything.
+[Learn about health and safety in Windows Mixed Reality](https://support.microsoft.com/en-us/help/4039969/windows-10-mixed-reality-immersive-headset-health-safety-comfort).

+### How do I create a boundary?

+When you first set up your headset, the setup app (Mixed Reality Portal) will take you through the steps to create a boundary.
+If you choose not to create a boundary during setup, you can create one at any time by selecting **Start > Mixed Reality Portal** on your desktop.
+Open "Menu", then select "Run setup" to create a new boundary.

+If someone new uses your headset, make sure they understand the boundary and how to use it.
+If you move your headset to a new location, you'll need to set up a new boundary that works for that space.

+### I get an error message when I try to create a boundary

+* Don't get too close to a wall or other obstruction when creating a boundary.
+* Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary.
+* Make sure the sensor isn’t blocked and there’s enough light.
+* The space you’re tracing should be larger than 3 square meters.
+* The space should not be too large or too complicated.
+Stick to a simple geometric shape without a lot of twists and turns.
+* Don’t cross back over your own path as you’re tracing.
+* If you get stuck in a corner, start over.

+### How do I choose between "Seated and standing" and "All experiences"?

+If you choose "Seated and standing," either during headset setup or later on, you'll be using your headset without a boundary.
+This means you'll need to stay in one spot when using the headset, so that you can avoid physical obstacles and tripping hazards.
+You can sit down or stand up, but you won't be able to move around (keep in mind that obstacles might be overhead as well as around you).
+Some apps might be designed to work with a boundary, so you might not be able to use them, or you might not have the same experience if you use them without a boundary.

+If you choose "All experiences", you'll set up a boundary and you can use apps and experiences that work with a boundary as well as those that don't require one.

 ### During start up of Mixed Reality, I'm stuck at the step "Turn your head side to side, and then at the floor"

 You are asked to turn your head side to side so your headset can recognize your space and restore the virtual floor and boundary you set up previously.
 When you put on your headset, this scanning process can take up to 10 seconds.
 After it is complete, you will either be in the Mixed Reality Home or you will be prompted to set up your boundary again.